IASLonline

 • Passage

-• Beasley, Mark: reply-all.org, 2008/Version II, 2009: The mailing list accompanies the writing of emails by proposing alternatives generated with the texts of the archived mails as source material.
+• Mark Beasley: reply-all.org, 2008/Version II, 2009: The mailing list accompanies the writing of emails by proposing alternatives generated with the texts of the archived mails as source material.
 The list.serv/mailing-list software selects some authors of former emails as receivers of a new mail by the system´s criteria (similarity of mailed texts "based on factors of length, content, and similar word frequency").
 The alternative propositions and the addressing are modified by the growing amount of stored mails.
 The texts of archived mails are changed by the system and the changes are marked with square brackets.
 A bot uses the mail archive to generate entries for Twitter: see reply_all (Python, Javascript.
-10/2009).
+10/2009; 3/2020: The current project differs greatly from the project of 2008/2009).

 • reply-all.org

-• Brucker-Cohen, Jonah: Google Alert Loop, 2008: Google News and web search results can be received via Google Alert as emails in an automated selection following criteria installed by users.
+• Jonah Brucker-Cohen: Google Alert Loop, 2008: Google News and web search results can be received via Google Alert as emails in an automated selection following criteria installed by users.
 Brucker-Cohen forwards these messages to a blog on Blogger.com (owned by Google).
 The message repeated in Google Alert is repeated in the blog and can be repeated again in Google Alert (using only Google services as resources) and in the blog.
-Google´s strategy to sustain the distribution of many messages is shown in its consequences: infinite loops of messages (10/2009).
+Google´s strategy to sustain the distribution of many messages is shown in its consequences: infinite loops of messages (10/2009; 3/2020: project inactive).

 • Google Alert Loop

 • Tiffany Holmes: World Offset, 2008: The project stimulates participants to reduce their production of carbon (CO2).
 A list of possible carbon reductions offers participants a chance to indicate (anonymous or with usernames) their plans respectively "promises".
 Statistics and a map (Google API) show the present state of reductions – if the promises have real consequences.
 The project helps participants to instruct themselves.
-They decide if the boundary between the data world and the ecological practice will be transgressed (10/2009).
+They decide if the boundary between the data world and the ecological practice will be transgressed (10/2009; 3/2020: project inactive).

 • World Offset

-• Steve Lambert: Add-Art, 2008: The plugin based on the Firefox Extension Adblock Plus (2006) substitutes advertisements by illustrations of artists.
-They are actualised every two weeks.
-The browser presents a red ADB logo at the top of the right.
-A click on the logo opens a menu allowing users to block Add-Art elements (Perl, JavaScript, Open Source.
-10/2009).
+• Steve Lambert: Add-Art, 2008: The plugin was based on the Firefox Extension Adblock Plus (2006) and substituted advertisements by illustrations made by artists.
+They were actualised every two weeks.
+The browser presented a red ADB logo at the top of the right.
+A click on the logo opened a menu allowing users to block Add-Art elements (Perl, JavaScript, Open Source.
+Not actualised for later versions of Firefox; 10/2009, 7/2015).

 • Add-Art: model